 After entering MICO mode, however, 5GC and RAN cannot deliver any data until there is data to be delivered in the near future such as response messages.
 Therefore, it is important to manage MICO mode devices to enhance service quality and device battery life at the same time.
 In this paper, three MICO mode related configuration parameters are considered by assisting of the NWDAF, 1) periodic registration timer, 2) minimal reachability time, and 3) the buffer size and duration for downlink traffic.
 Periodic registration timer is an only way to control when the UE is wake up by 5GC.
 The minimal reachability time is originated from Solution #8 (Connected time value) and Solution #9 (Active timer) of TR 23.724 [x].
 The common concept of these timers is to delay the time to enter MICO mode when MT traffic is scheduled or estimated by 5GC.
 Currently, TR23.724 concluded use both solutions to enhance MICO feature.
 The buffer size and duration is parameters related with extended buffering for high latency MT communication.

 Currently, these MICO related parameters are highly dependent on 1) local policies, 2) UE provided information, and 3) AF provided external parameters.
 However, it is likely to have inconsistency of them or hard to make consensus between them.
 Also, they may be suffered from the lack of enough knowledge to drive the optimal parameters.
-To find optimal values of MICO configuration parameters, the NWDAF need to consider various sources of data such as 1) service data from AF, 2) subscription data and external provisioned parameters from UDM/UDR, 3) policy data from PCF, 3) traffic and behavioural data from UDM/UDR/AF/UE, 4) 5GC and RAN capability and current status from OAM, and 5) UE analytics from UE.
+To find optimal values of MICO configuration parameters, the NWDAF need to consider various sources of data such as 1) service data from AF, 2) subscription data and external provisioned parameters from UDM/UDR, 3) policy data from PCF, 3) traffic and behavioural data from UDM/UDR/AF, 4) 5GC and RAN capability and current status from OAM, and.
 By analysing multiple data, the NWDAF may provide analysis data for MICO mode based on the calculation of optimal parameters or model.
 The algorithms to derive MICO mode related model or parameters is out of scope.
 Also, the calculated model can be notified to UDM/UDR or AFs to help them to understand the characteristic of the service.

 Estimating the missing external provisioned parameter is the role of the internal NWDAF algorithm whether it implements regression algorithms, and/or deep learning algorithms.
 The input of required inputs could be differ, but, the fundamental inputs of the NWDAF are 1) the inputs for identification of the specific target, 2) the inputs to extract the estimation from the similar past situations or the similar group of targets.
 Based on these inputs, the NWADF may construct internal model for estimating the requested parameters.
 After receiving the results of the NWDAF, an AMF will coordinate other related entities such as UE, RAN, SMF to support the efficient operation for MICO mode terminals.